ga-curriculum/lab-mlops-using-mlflow/lab.md

     *   **Activities:**

          1.  **Create a New Notebook**
+            *   On Jupyter, go to the `lab4.3` subfolder
             *   Click the "New" button (usually on the right-hand side).
             *   Select "Python 3 (ipykernel)" (or the appropriate kernel if it's named differently).
 This creates a new notebook file.
-            *   Rename the notebook: Click on "Untitled" at the top of the page and give it a descriptive name like `mlops_lab.ipynb`.
+            *   Rename the notebook: Click on "Untitled" at the top of the page and give it a descriptive name like `mlops_lab`.

 **Part 2: Data Exploration (10 minutes)**